A subcutaneous injection is a method of administering medication. Subcutaneous means under the skin.

 - Arm: back or side of the upper arm

 Equipment used for subcutaneous injections includes:

-- Syringes: Syringes with short 5/8-inch-long needles.
+- Syringes: The needles are short, at 5/8 inches long.
 The thickness of the needle is usually 25 or 27 gauge.
-There may be other options for doses more than 1 mL or for children or visually impaired patients.
+There may be other options for doses more than 1 mL or for children or people with visual impairments.

-- Auto-injector pen: Some medications are available in a “pen” with a short single-use needle screwed onto the end of a pen-shaped, multi-use vial.
+- Auto-injector pen: Some medications are available in a “pen” with a short single-use needle screwed onto the end of a pen-shaped, multiuse vial.
 The amount of medication needed is then dialed in at the end.
-As mentioned earlier, emergency medications like epinephrine can also come in a “pen” form.
+As mentioned earlier, emergency medications like epinephrine can also come in this form.